 Although hardly a new game, Aces and Faces is relatively new to many players.
 The big perk to playing free versions here is that mistakes won't cost you a penny.
 So go ahead and practice or learn more in the game info section.

-This game offer specific payouts when you hit an Aces Four of a Kind (80 credits) or Four of a Kind for the face cards Jacks, Queens and Kings (40 credits).
+This game offers specific payouts when you hit an Aces Four of a Kind (80 credits) or Four of a Kind for the face cards Jacks, Queens and Kings (40 credits).

-The strategy is heavily weighted towards four-of-a-kinds.
-The straight flush is only worth 50x the bet.
-In many games, the straight flush pays out at 200x on the original bet.
+The strategy is heavily weighted towards four-of-a-kinds because, for example, the straight flush is only worth 50x the bet.
+In many other games, the straight flush pays out at 200x of the original bet.
 Because you have more solid chances of hitting the four of a kind, it's better to take a shot at getting cards of the same rank.

 Four 2's to 10's also pay off handsomely in the game with 25x the bet, meaning this set pays a half of a straight flush.
 Once again, it pays to go aggressively for the 2's to 10's Four of a Kind.